ArnavG7405/Active_Fire_Monitoring_Dashboard/README.md

 ### 1) System Requirements
 Python 3.10+

+If you do not have PostgreSQL 14+ on your system visit https://www.postgresql.org/ and install in the installation process you will be prompted to create your password and to select extensions, select PostGIS and install it too.

-PostgreSQL 14+ with the PostGIS extension installed and enabled.
+If you do have PostgreSQL 14+ on your sytem, make sure you have the PostGIS extension installed and enabled.

-NASA FIRMS API Key (Free tier).
+For the NASA FIRMS API Key (Free tier) visit https://firms.modaps.eosdis.nasa.gov/api/map_key/ and click the "Get MAP_KEY" , enter a valid email id and you will recieve the api key in your email.

 ---
 ### 2) Clone & Environment Setup